 Robert Treat Academy Charter School works hard to surpass the academic guidelines established by the New Jersey Department of Education by providing a challenging and engaging curriculum for our students.

 Robert Treat Academy Charter School Curriculum

 New Jersey has defined what its children need to know and be able to do in ten content areas: mathematics, language arts literacy (including reading and writing), science, social studies, visual and performing arts, comprehensive health and physical education, technology, foreign language, and career education and consumer, family and life skills.
-The NJ Department of Education Standards Unit provides leadership, support, and assistance to schools in implementing the New Jersey Academic Standards in the Core Curriculum Content Areas.
 State-sponsored professional development for implementing these articulated content standards targets leadership teams from counties, districts, and/or schools.

-The state of New Jersey has instituted standardized tests to ensure compliance with these guidelines and assess whether schools are meeting these goals.
+The state of New Jersey has instituted standardized tests correlated to the NJSLS to ensure compliance with these guidelines and assess whether schools are meeting these goals.
 To learn more and view Robert Treat Academy Charter School's recent test scores, visit the accountability page of the NJ Department of Education's website.